-7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)
+You’re Not Broken.
+You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 0

-These 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe), are the exact ones I use with clients in my Stuck to Strong Blueprint.
+These 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe) are the exact ones I use with clients in my Stuck to Strong Blueprint.
 No gym.
 No jumping.
 No shame.

 You don’t have to do them all at once.
-Many of my clients do these as movement snacks throughout the day.
+Many of my clients utilize these as movement snacks throughout the day.
 Walk, squat.
 Sit, breathe.
 Rest, then lift.
 Every rep counts.
+This method emphasizes stacking strength, not chasing exhaustion.

 1. Squat to Bench